theflorianmaas/myBoblight/README.md

 The used remote control is a Sony.
 You can try with different brands changing the brand name and the key codes.
 See the IRremote library for further details.

-#define REMOTE_TYPE SONY
+#define REMOTETYPE SONY
 #define RED     	0x52E9 // red button
 #define GREEN   	0x32E9 // green button
 #define YELLOW  	0x72E9 // yellow button
-#define BLUE    	0x12E9 // blue button
+#define BLUE    	0x12E9 // blue button_

 ### Usage